ripalnakiya/FrontendMentor-Practice/README.md

 ### What I learned

 By using flexbox , almost everything was simple to align.

 The only difficulty I came across was making the image hover animation , At first I though it would require use of 'transition' or 'animation' property of CSS but when I went through other's code , the concept was really very simple.

 The idea is , have a background color 'cyan' and then reduce the opacity of the Equilibrium image when hovered over!

+Yeah but still you can add transition to make it smoother.

 Have a look at the code snippet below: